Constellation-Labs/documentation-hub/validate/setup-guides/index.md

 ### VPS

 Virtual Private Servers (VPS) are instances in provided by a Cloud provider.
 The Cloud provider takes care of all the "hard" work of maintaining, housing, securing, and offering many other services.
 This allows you to simply request a server for use and remotely access this server.
-The VPS will eventually become your Node.
+The VPS will eventually become your node.

 The advantage of a Cloud provider's VPS is that you do not have to worry about all the requirements of a [bare metal](#bare-metal) server.